Tele2's climate efforts

 As of April 2020, we purchase 100 percent renewable electricity and offset remaining greenhouse gas emissions, such as those related to company cars.
 This was the result of a long-term commitment in which the final step enabled us to decrease the Group’s total carbon dioxide emissions by over 94 percent, or 56,000 tons per year, in one decisive move.
 This is comparable to the average annual emissions of 7,000 Swedes.

 Ninety percent of our total energy consumption is through electricity.
-For our own contracts in Sweden, we use 100 percent clean hydropower.
+For our own contracts in Sweden, we use 100 percent wind power.
 In our Baltic operations, we use 100 percent renewable electricity from different sources.
 In situations where the energy source is uncertain and not part of our own contracts, we use guarantees of origin that are 100 percent hydropower to ensure that the electricity is renewable.

 As of 1 October 2020, all new company cars (except service vehicles) are required to be electric vehicles.
-This is expected to result in a substantial reduction of scope 1 emissions by 2023-2024 as the current fleet of company cars is replaced by electric vehicles.
+This is expected to result in a substantial reduction of scope 1 emissions as the current fleet of company cars is replaced by electric vehicles.

 Planned activities

-• Ensure that all company cars, not only new ones, should be electric vehicles by 2024 (except service vehicles).
+- Ensure that all company cars, not only new ones, should be electric vehicles by 2027 (except service vehicles).

-• Evaluate how remaining energy consumption that is currently not from renewable sources, for instance back-up power generators, can be transitioned to renewable sources.
+- Evaluate how remaining energy consumption that is currently not from renewable sources, for instance back-up power generators, can be transitioned to renewable sources.

 As an initial step within climate change adaptation, we are following trends and alternatives for energy sources needed at our facilities, such as batteries, hydrogen, etc. in order to assess and potentially decrease our dependency on the grid.